scalacenter/bloop/website/content/docs/bloop-basics.md

 toc = true
 weight = 2
 draft = false
-title = "Understanding Bloop"
+title = "The basics of bloop"
 date = "2018-02-09T10:15:00+01:00"
-description = "Learn the ideas behind bloop, which problems solve and how it's designed" bref = "Learn the ideas behind bloop, which problems solve and how it's designed."
+description = "What is bloop and which problems does it solve?" bref = "Learn the ideas behind bloop, which problems solve and how it's designed."
 +++